prasanna0987654321/assignment2-Konakanchi/README.md

 3. Once you have arrived at your desired location, take a cab or walk to get there.

 Hyderabad has a lot of places to eat.
 Here are some places that are within walking distance from the airport.
-The nearest subway station is at Baiyyappanahalli and the nearest bus stop is at Hosur Main Road.
+The nearest subway station is at Baiyyappanahalli and the nearest bus stop is at Hosur Main Road<br>

+Here i want to share some list of specific foods items<br>

+- Samosa
+- Biryani
+- Chai